caltechmsc/screampp-docs/README.md

 The `config.toml` file provides fine-grained control over the SCREAM++ workflow.
 Below is a detailed explanation of the primary sections and their parameters.

+### `topology-registry-path`

+This top-level setting defines the residue topology for the entire run.

+- `topology-registry-path` (String): Path or logical name (`"default"`) for the TOML file that defines the topology of each residue (i.e., which atoms are backbone vs. sidechain).

 ### `[forcefield]`

 This section controls the energy function used for scoring.